sf-wdi-22-23/modules-22/w10-mean/d4-dawn-ngclass-css/readme.md

 }
 ```

-Just like a JS function (or better, a custom font declaration), we just reference the name we invented.
+Just like a function, we reference the animation with the name we invented.

 **Try refreshing the page** – see how it now fades in? **Try adding a name.** See how it fades?

 ## CSS Transition & Animation Independent Practice (10 minutes)

-Now that we've seen two simple examples, try messing around.
-Add different keyframes and animate different properties.
-Use transitions over hover on other elements and see what CSS properties you can subtly animate.
+Now that we've seen two simple examples, play around with animations.
+Add keyframes to animate different properties.
+Use transitions over hover on other elements, and see what CSS properties you can subtly animate.

 There are a lot of CSS properties to play with and a lot of possibilities.
 For instance: